 The journey to Leiden is a short one and should take no more than an hour including time for getting lost on the way out of Amsterdam.
 If driving, follow signs for the city centre and drop your car off at a formal car park (parking on the street can be fairly complicated with different types of zones and it can cost just as much).

 The town of Leiden is an old university city, similar in nature to a number of other European centres of academic excellence such as Heidelberg or Oxford.
 The fairly quiet town is seeped in history and is great for a day out.
 There are two main museums which are both well worth your time should you choose to pop in on your way around.
-The Rijksmuseum van Oudheden is the National Museum of Antiquities and has a great collection of artefacts from a number of civilizations including a fascinating Etruscan exhibition.
+The Rijksmuseum van Oudheden is the National Museum of Antiquities and has a great collection of artifacts from a number of civilizations including a fascinating Etruscan exhibition.
 The Naturalis Museum offers a slightly different angle with an anthropology focus on human history.
 There is a breadth of displays on show and something for everybody's taste inside.

 Being a culturally rich university town means that Leiden has a number of great restaurants for lunch with a number of classic continental food options.
 Sit yourself down in the afternoon for a leisurely meal at In Den Doofpot where you can have a steak tartare or spoil yourself with a special 3-course lunch for €29.